neilpeterson/talk-terraform-workshop/3-string-interpolation/README.md

-# Terraform Core Concepts
+# String Interpolation

 ## Module Overview

 - String Interpolation
 - Terraform Plan

-## Create an Azure Cosmos Database
+## Create an Azure Container Instance

 Open the previously created configuration found in the main.tf file.
 The contents should match the following.
 If needed, recreate the file.